daka13/LegalReasonerX/README.md

 1. Install the requirements

    ```
-   $ pip install -r requirements.txt
+   pip install -r requirements.txt
-   $ pip install streamlit requests networkx matplotlib numpy plotly bs4 openai
    ```
-2. Save the code as app.py
-3. Run the app:
+2. Run the app:
    ```
-   $ streamlit run streamlit_app.py
+   streamlit run streamlit_app.py
    ```
-4. Enter your CourtListener API token in the sidebar (required)
+3. Enter your CourtListener API token in the sidebar (required)
-5. Optionally, enter an OpenAI API key if you want to use the reasoning framework
+4. Optionally, enter an OpenAI API key if you want to use the reasoning framework

 ### Workflow